If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- To use a Flow frame, the beekeeper uses a specially designed key.
+- To use a Flow frame, you must use the specially designed key that comes with it.
 A turn of the key splits the cells in the honeycomb to let honey out.
 Honey flows down and is collected via a honey-tube.
 This makes it very easy to package and brand honey.
 You may collect honey directly into jars, or into tubs.
 For beekeepers with many Flow hives, a bucket for your honey collection is the best option.

 - Bees remain undisturbed in a Flow hive.
 The bees that may be on the surface of cobs are not injured in any way during honey harvesting.
 There is adequate space for bees between comb walls of flow frames.

 - Flow frames fit well into standard Langstroth beehives, with both in both 8-frame and 10-frame configurations.

 - Super boxes in Flow beehives have cutouts through which you can see the flow frames.
 The cutout can be placed back to cover the peeking space once you have observed how much of the frames are filled with honey.